James Bourne: Personal life

 Bourne has a good relationship with the band members of McFly, especially Tom Fletcher, with whom he wrote several songs for both bands.

 Bourne owns an American skating and apparel company called SicPuppy, named after a band he was once a member of.
 Bourne paid over £16,000 for his own record company, SicPuppy Records, which, in 2007, gave unsigned bands a chance to play on the Sic Tour 2007 at Shepherd's Bush Empire.
 The event was hosted by David Gest and Matt Willis.
 Musicians who played the event are now pop industry music producers such as Jon Maguire and Phil Gornell.

 Bourne dated Instagram and YouTube influencer Emily Canham for five years.
-Canham announced their split in a video posted on her Emily Canham vlogs YouTube channel on July 25, 2023.
+Canham announced their split in a video posted on her Emily Canham vlogs YouTube channel on 25 July 2023.

 Health issues

 In 2025, Bourne pulled out of the Busted vs McFly tour due to his health.
-Though he did not specify what his health issues were, he stated that 'there’s a lot of information I still don’t have about my condition but my bandmates, management and I are unanimous in deciding that I should focus on the medical stuff'.
+Though he did not specify what his health issues were, he stated that 'there's a lot of information I still don't have about my condition but my bandmates, management and I are unanimous in deciding that I should focus on the medical stuff'.
 Bandmates Matt Willis and Charlie Simpson stated though they were close to cancelling the tour, Bourne wished it to continue and he was replaced by his younger brother Chris Bourne.
+In April 2026, Bourne said on his Instagram, "I realised it’s been about six months since I posted last.
+I have a plan in place to have a major surgery that should extend my life and hopefully make me well enough to come back to what I love the most which is touring and making music.
+It really sucks to be out of the game.
+But there is hope!"